-ISO/TS16949:2009 was approved and issued in July 2009 as an automotive sector-specific Quality Management System set of requirements that uses the updated ISO 9001:2008 (verbatim) as its base.
-It replaced ISO/TS 16949:2002 based on ISO 9001:2000.
+IATF 16949:2016 was approved and issued on October 1st, 2016 as an automotive sector-specific Quality Management System set of requirements that use the updated ISO 9001:2015 (verbatim) as its base.
+It replaced ISO/TS 16949:2009 based on ISO 9001:2008.

-As an international specification:
+As an industry standard:

 Stage 1, the “Readiness Review,” is conducted on-site for a minimum of one or two days.
 Its single purpose is to determine whether an organization may proceed to a Stage 2 registration audit.
 The Stage 1 audit is required even if the organization has elected to undergo a Pre-Assessment Audit.
 Furthermore, each value-added site must be independently assessed for readiness.
 Stage 2 is the full registration audit, and it must take place within 90 days of the Stage 1 visit.
 If it is not feasible to proceed with the Stage 2 audit within that 90-day period, a second Stage 1 audit must be conducted.

-Some of the important “Rules” changes:
+Some of the important “Rules”: